 Some cards in the Activity Editors are collapsed by default; to expand them, select the arrows.

-Use the Activity tab to:
+From the Course Editor, use the Activity tab to:

 - Provide the assessment Title.